 I love the idea of quick bread.
 No need to wait all day for your dough to rise, only to punch it down and wait all over again.
 Just stir it together, pop it in the oven, and in less than an hour, you have a beautiful loaf waiting for you.
-So when I found a recipe for Irish soda bread, I couldn’t wait to give it a go.
+So when I found a recipe for fast Irish soda bread, I couldn’t wait to give it a go.

 Unfortunately, my amateur baking skills ruined my first few loaves.
 Try as I might, my loaves came out deformed, burnt, and raw all at the same time.
 It took me nearly five attempts to get this recipe right.
 But once I pulled that picture-perfect loaf from the oven, I couldn’t be more thrilled with my success.